alexa-samples/skill-sample-nodejs-fact/instructions/2-lambda-function.md

     <!-- <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/fact/2-5-blueprint._TTH_.png" />  <!--TODO: THIS IMAGE NEEDS TO BE CUSTOMIZED FOR YOUR SKILL TEMPLATE, THIS ONE IS OUT OF DATE. -->

 6.  **Configure your function.** This screen is where we will enter the important parts of our Lambda function.
 These values will only ever be visible to you, but make sure that you name your function something meaningful.
-"SpaceFacts" is sufficient if you don't have another idea for a name.

   <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/general/2-7-configure-your-function._TTH_.png" />